velia-vito/parallelism/README.md

 While concurrency is comparatively less hairy in dart/flutter, writing code to leverage concurrency is still not as simple as it could be.
 This package aims to change that.

-## Goals of this project
+## Primary Features

-Setting up long-running \[Isolate\]s with all of four Send/Receive Ports is a pain.
+1. Setting up long-running `Isolate`s with all of four Send/Receive Ports is a pain.
 We get that 'Handshake' done for you.

-Similarly, the data returned by the Isolate being typed as dynamic is also annoying, we go ahead and deal with that too.
-We also make a few assumptions regarding the workloads you offload on these \[Process\]es (name chosen because its the best analog I could come up with):
+2. Similarly, the data returned by the Isolate being typed as dynamic is also annoying, we go ahead and deal with that too.
+So, now you don't have to deal with finicky type-casting inputs across your background tasks.

 ## Code Conventions